Skip to content

 CloudEventProcessor Base class for application logic.
 Handles a single domain's incoming and outgoing events.

 Config (inner class) DataClassConfig subclass inside every model dataclass.
-Holds cloudevent_type and cloudevent_dataschema.
+Holds type_id and type_schema.

 Custom metadata Key-value pairs carried in the CloudEvent envelope alongside the payload.
 Used for hidden field transport.